 handle member selection through pointers to members.
 The following code aims

-at specifying the address of a member function as add
+at specifying the address of a member function as add's first argument and

 then use its return value type to determine the template function's return